 Hello everyone!
 I hope you all will be absolutely fine and having fun.
-Today, I am going to share the most important and the most common topic i.e. Introduction to ATmega328.
-ATmega-328 is basically an Advanced Virtual RISC (AVR) micro-controller.
-It supports the data up to eight (8) bits.
-ATmega-328 has 32KB internal builtin memory.
-This micro-controller has a lot of other characteristics.
+Today, I am going to give you a detailed Introduction to ATmega328.
+ATmega328 is an Advanced Virtual RISC (AVR) microcontroller.
+It supports 8-bit data processing.
+ATmega-328 has 32KB internal flash memory.

 Introduction to ATmega328

 - ATmega328 is an 8-bit, 28-Pin AVR Microcontroller, manufactured by Microchip, follows RISC Architecture and has a flash-type program memory of 32KB.

 - Atmega328 is the microcontroller, used in basic Arduino boards i.e Arduino UNO, Arduino Pro Mini and Arduino Nano.

 - It has an EEPROM memory of 1KB and its SRAM memory is 2KB.

 - It has 8 Pins for ADC operations, which all combine to form PortA ( PA0 - PA7 ).

 - It also has 3 built-in Timers, two of them are 8 Bit timers while the third one is 16-Bit Timer.

 - You must have heard of Arduino UNO, UNO is based on atmega328 Microcontroller.
 It's UNO's heart. :)